Wolfert Simon van Hoogenheim: Aftermath

 The uprising lead to a steep population decline, abandonment and destruction of many plantations, and serious financial problems for the Society of Berbice.
 At the end of 1763, van Hoogenheim started work on a rehabilitation plan which included better forts, 400 soldiers and financial support for the planters.
 His plans were ignored, and van Hoogenheim requested an honourable discharge which was granted on 20 September 1764, but without a favorable recommendation.
 He tried to be reimbursed for his possessions which he lost during the rebellion, however the Society only reimbursed half.
 He retired jobless to Arnhem, and wrote Corte Memorie about the slave revolt.
-A copy of his memories were sent to Field Marshall von Brunswick-Wolfenbüttel who was in charge of the reconquest of Berbice.
+A copy of his memories were sent to Field Marshal von Brunswick-Wolfenbüttel who was in charge of the reconquest of Berbice.
 Von Brunswick-Wolfenbüttel reinstated van Hoogenheim in the army as a Major on 6 April 1767.
 He retired in 1787, and died in Vleuten on 2 April 1794.